• ♥️ Saved Recipes

 Jump to Recipe Review Recipe

-If you're curious about internal organs and would like to give them a try, chicken livers are a good place to start because their texture is pleasant and their flavor is fairly mild.
+If you're curious about internal organs and would like to give them a try, chicken livers are a good place to start because their texture is pleasant and their flavor is mild.
 They're a better choice for beginners than beef heart or chicken hearts, which are more boldly flavored.
-Turning the livers into pâté makes them even more palatable and is surprisingly easy to do.
-It's one of those restaurant-style dishes that you can easily replicate at home.
+Turning the livers into a rich pâté, inspired by Julia Child's classic recipe, makes them even more palatable and is surprisingly easy to do at home.

 Ingredients

-The ingredients needed to make chicken liver pate.
+The ingredients needed to make a chicken liver pâté.

 See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.